 Wildlife of the Lake Tahoe Basin

 Life can get wild high up in the Sierra Nevada mountains.
-From legendary winter storms to unforgettable summer nights out on the town, Lake Tahoe and the surrounding area has a way of keeping things exciting.
 Of course, humans aren’t the only ones making their way across the Lake Tahoe Basin.
-Here is a list of some of the Lake Tahoe wildlife you can expect to see (if you’re lucky), and what to do if you are fortunate enough to catch a glimpse of Lake Tahoe's animals.
+Here is a list of Lake Tahoe wildlife and some practices to keep you and our furry neighbors safe.

 1. Cherish from a Distance: Black Bears